graalvm/workshops/native-image/micronaut-webserver/README.md

     The expected output is:
     ```bash
     REPOSITORY   TAG                            IMAGE ID       CREATED          SIZE
-    webserver    distroless-java-base.dynamic   53af84312571   5 minutes ago    246MB
+    webserver    distroless-java-base.dynamic   53af84312571   5 minutes ago    132MB
+    webserver    distroless-java-base.jlink     dde1eb772aa5   12 minutes ago   167MB
-    webserver    distroless-java-base.jar       e285476a8266   32 minutes ago   306MB
+    webserver    distroless-java-base.jar       e285476a8266   32 minutes ago   216MB
-    webserver    eclispe-temurin-jar            f6eef8d2aa40   33 minutes ago   582MB
+    webserver    eclispe-temurin-jar            f6eef8d2aa40   33 minutes ago   472MB
     ```
-    The new container image size is **246MB** and contains a dynamically linked native image of this Micronaut web server.
+    The new container image size is **132MB** and contains a dynamically linked native executable of this Micronaut web server.
+    The executable file size is **86MB**.
     Note that the static resources are "baked" into this native executable.

-    Ahead-of-time compilation not only reduced the container size, but also cut startup time by 25×—from hundreds of milliseconds to just 10 milliseconds.
+    Ahead-of-time compilation not only reduced the container size by **35MB**, but also cut startup time by almost 20×—from hundreds of milliseconds to just 20.
     That's how powerful native compilation can be!

 ## **STEP 4**: Build a Size-Optimized Native Image and Run Inside a Container